USDA-ARS-GBRU/MicroMPN_data-files/README.md

 **1. Folder**: plasmid_retention

- - This folder contains the data corresponding to the assessment of vector retention in *R. solanacearum* in soil lacking antibiotic selection.
+ - This folder contains the CFU data corresponding to the assessment of vector retention in *R. solanacearum* in soil lacking antibiotic selection.

     - R_script - "paired_t_test_analysis.txt"